The Red Head Gallery

 An eclectic mixture of recent work by three long-time artist friends.
 Abstract, representational and figurative works in a variety of sizes and using different mediums including acrylic, oil and cold wax.

-Lauren McKinley Renzetti in exhibitions:
+Lauren McKinley Renzetti

 Sir Walter Stewart Library

 Sacred Dot Paintings investigates the nature of making as meditation in the style of the Aboriginal Australian dot painting.
 Taking a single image & portraying it only in dots is challenging & liberating.

 In Indigenous and non-Indigenous floral cultures, the use of flowers in art objects becomes a marker of cultural identity as well as a source of beauty and an act of elegance.
 Cultural identity through floral symbolism provides a source of distinct placement and allows cultural mapping through art objects.
 Curated by Jaime Koebel Artists: Christi Belcourt, Barry Ace, David Charrette, Kelly Duquette, Nathalie Mantha, MyrosiaHemeniuk, Kirk Brant, Simon Brascoupe

 Ava Roth & Adrian Fish | Encaustic Sewings & Deutsche Demokratische Republik: The Stasi Archives

 Ava Roth’s current exhibition, Encaustic Sewings, explores two contrasting traditions of artistic practice.
 She finishes her opaque and heavy ‘encaustic sewn paintings’ paintings with a series of delicate—even domestic— tools and media: needle, thread, and delicate papers.

 In this exhibition, Adrian Fish’s photographs document the extant repository of dossiers collected by Stasi officials in the former GDR( from 1946-1989), in addition to the meeting rooms, offices, and boardrooms preserved after the collapse of the GDR.